KurtBoehm/latex-packages/ReadMe.md

 - `Maths`: A lot of mathematical utilities. `\del` is the most noteworthy and allows for uses such as `\del(a)` and `\del{b}`, which are typeset using `\left` and `\right`.
 - `Memoir`: Configure `memoir` to use small caps in a lot of places.
 - `MemoirHeader`: Configure the `memoir` headers modified by `Memoir` to use a given font.
 Originally designed to use Cormorant Garamond for the headers and EB Garamond for the text, but other combinations are possible, too.
+- `NumberFormat`: Format a number, especially to align numbers in a table.
 - `SemanticCode`: Highlight code using `pysemco_tex` from [`pysemco`](https://github.com/KurtBoehm/pysemco).
 - `Units`: Set up `siunitx` and add a few units.
 - `UnixTime`: Convert the timestamps provided by LaTeX3 to Unix timestamps (without leap seconds), with commands to query Unix timestamps directly.